bnb/awesome-hyper/README.md

 - [Resources](#resources)

 # Packages
-* [hpm-cli](https://www.npmjs.com/package/hpm-cli) - A plugin manager for HyperTerm
+* [hpm-cli](https://www.npmjs.com/package/hpm-cli) - A plugin manager for HyperTerm.
 * [hypertheme](https://www.npmjs.com/package/hypertheme) - A theme manager for Hyperterm, published right off the bat.
 You should import your favorite text-editor or terminal theme and [add it to awesome-hyperterm](https://github.com/bnb/awesome-hyperterm/issues/new)!
 * [hyperpower](https://www.npmjs.com/package/hyperpower) - Add a pinch of kick-arse raw POWER to your Hyperterm!
 Adds the pixel-explosion and shake effect that's been implemented in several text editors.
 * [hyperline](https://www.npmjs.com/package/hyperline) - A status line at the bottom of your Hyperterm!
 * [hyperterm-blink](https://www.npmjs.com/package/hyperterm-blink) - Make your cursor blink.
-* [hyperborder](https://github.com/webmatze/hyperborder) - Add a gradient border with the same colors as in the Hyperterm logo
+* [hyperborder](https://github.com/webmatze/hyperborder) - Add a gradient border with the same colors as in the Hyperterm logo.
 * [hyperterm-transparent-bg](https://www.npmjs.com/package/hyperterm-transparent-bg) - add a transparent background to your Hyperterm through an interesting HTML hack.
 * [hypercwd](https://www.npmjs.com/package/hypercwd) - Open new tabs with the same directory as your current tab.
 * [hyperterm-1password](https://www.npmjs.com/package/hyperterm-1password) - Integration with 1Password (password manager).